datashinobi/Sequence-Graph-transform/README.md

 on arxiv
  https://arxiv.org/abs/1608.03533

-Sequence graph transform feature extraction is a powerful method hat extracts the short and long-term sequence features and embeds them in a finite-dimensional feature space.
+Sequence graph transform feature extraction is a powerful method that extracts the short and long-term sequence features and embeds them in a finite-dimensional feature space.

 # References